Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 - ability to use local file cache in place of or alongside connecting to an Ensembl database

-- new "standalone" mode does not depend on API installation or network connection

 - significant improvements to speed of script

 - whole-genome mode now default (no disadvantage for smaller datasets)